accordproject/web-components/packages/cicero-ui/src/lib/Library/README.md

 );
 ```

+## Props

-### Props
+### Expected Properties

+#### Values

 - `items` [REQUIRED]: An `array` which contains library item objects.
 Required keys are: `uri`, `name`, `version` and `description`
   - Optional keys are: `displayName`, `logoUrl` and `itemType` (for heterogeneous libraries)
+- `itemTypes` [OPTIONAL]: An `array` of item types, default
+  - `[{ name: 'CLAUSE TEMPLATE', type: 'template', filterName: 'Templates' }]`
+  - `name` field is shown on the second line of the library card
+  - `type` field corresponds to `item.itemType` attribute and is used to match a given `item` to its itemType in the `itemTypes` array
+  - `filterName` field is shown as a label for the type filter checkbox.
+This filter is ommited if the library is homogeneous

+#### Functionality

 - `onPrimaryButtonClick` [REQUIRED]: A `function` callback which is called when a primary button in a library item card is clicked.
 A single argument is passed - the item object
 - `onSecondaryButtonClick` [REQUIRED]: A `function` callback which is called when a secondary button in a library item card is clicked.
 A single argument is passed - the item object
 - `onUploadItem` [OPTIONAL]: A `function` callback which is called when a link to upload a new library item is clicked
 - `onImportItem` [OPTIONAL]: A `function` callback which is called when a link to import a new library item is clicked
 - `onAddItem` [OPTIONAL]: A `function` callback which is called when a link to add a new library item is clicked
-- `itemTypes` [OPTIONAL]: An `array` of item types, default
-  - `[{ name: 'CLAUSE TEMPLATE', type: 'template', filterName: 'Templates' }]`
-  - `name` field is shown on the second line of the library card
-  - `type` field corresponds to `item.itemType` attribute and is used to match a given `item` to its itemType in the `itemTypes` array
-  - `filterName` field is shown as a label for the type filter checkbox.
-This filter is ommited if the library is homogeneous

 ### Custom Styling